xueeinstein/emacs.d/index.md

 To navigate between headings in Org file, use `C-c C-j`.

+To insert tags, move the cursor in a headline that you want to tag, then use `C-c C-c`.

 One handy functionality in org mode is to link other files, and then you can jump to them easily with `C-c C-o`.

 * `M-x org-store-link`, store current line as a org link.